clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 In cancer cells there is quite common with large and numerous copy number alterations, especially in certain solid tumors like lung cancers.
 Here, we are going to look at how it can look in a few solid cancer samples.
 CNVs are called by cancer specific callers like [CNVkit](https://cnvkit.readthedocs.io/en/stable/pipeline.html).

 ### Normal sample
 However, lets start with how it looks in a normal sample without alterations.
 Open `CNV/normal_sample.cnv.html` in a browser.
-The first plot show the zoomed-in view of the data and the second plot and overview of the entire genome.
+The first plot show the zoomed-in view of the data and the second plot an overview of the entire genome.
 There is also a table to the right with potentially clinically relevant CNVs.
 Consider the tips below and play around with the data in the CNV html report.

 !!!
 TIP
     * Click on a chromosome in the overview to show it in the top plot.
     * In the top plot, left-click and drag to zoom in.
-    * In the top plot, left-click and to zoom out to chromosome view.
+    * In the top plot, left-click to zoom out to chromosome view.

 !!!
 NOTE
     Log2ratio is the copy number in the sample and is calculated as a ratio to the expected number of copies (diploid genome = 2) and then $ \log_2 $ is applied.
 A normal copy number of 2 is therefore $ \log_2(\frac {2}{2})=\log_2(1)=0 $.